arthi2900/app1/docs/prd.md

     - Confirmation dialog: 'Are you sure you want to submit this exam for Principal approval?
 You will not be able to edit it until approval decision is made.'
     - Final validation check
     - On success: 'Exam submitted for approval.
 You will be notified when Principal reviews it.'
-    - Status changes to 'Pending Approval'\n    - Principal receives notification
+    - Status changes to 'Pending Approval'
+    - Principal receives notification
 - **For School-Level Exams (Principal only)**:
   - **Schedule Exam**: Set exam to auto-publish at start time (no approval needed)
   - **Publish Now**: Make exam immediately available to students (no approval needed)